vercel/next.js/examples/with-ant-design-mobile/README.md

 # Ant Design Mobile example

-This example features how you use [antd-mobile](https://github.com/ant-design/ant-design-mobile) (Ant Design Mobile FrontEnd Framwork) with Next.js.
+This example features how you use [antd-mobile](https://github.com/ant-design/ant-design-mobile) (Ant Design Mobile FrontEnd Framework) with Next.js.

 ## Deploy your own